V-Rajasekar/README/Maven.md

 `mvn help:effective-pom` cmd to view the super pom.

-## Parent POM and dependencyManagement
+## Parent POM and DependencyManagement
 In a multimodule project a parent pom is created with maven coordinates like below with the packaging type as pom.

 ```xml